-True North Flag Football Camp in Toronto is a non-contact day camp for girls and boys of all skill levels, ages 7 to 14 years old.
-Operating Monday to Friday from 9:00 a.m. to 3:30 p.m. at Memorial Park, campers will be introduced to the game of football in a fun, safe and non-contact environment.
+True North Flag Football Camp at Memorial (in Forest Hill) is a non-contact day camp for girls and boys of all skill levels, ages 7 to 14 years old.
+Operating Monday to Friday from 8:30 a.m. to 4:00 p.m. at Memorial Park, campers will be introduced to the game of football in a fun, safe and non-contact environment.
 Throughout the week, campers will be taught the fundamentals of throwing, receiving, rushing, and defense, as they rotate between quarterback, running back and wide receiver stations.
 From the skills combine to the draft, we make campers feel like they’re in the pros!

 - We offer Multi-Sibling and Multi-Week discounts.
 Any additional weeks of camp (whether for the same child or a sibling) will be discounted by $60/week.
-These discounts will automatically be applied between different sports camps (ie. Baseball, Flag Football, Multi-Sport, Soccer and Basketball).
+These discounts will be applied between different sports camps and locations (ie. Baseball, Flag Football, Multi-Sport, Soccer and Basketball).

-- Please note that this camp operates on the Canada Day and Civic Day holidays (Weeks 1 and 6).
-If you will be attending for only 4 days either week, you can use the "CanadaDay19" or "CivicHoliday19" discount code to receive 10% off your registration.
+- Please note that this camp operates on Canada Day and the Civic Holiday Monday (Weeks 1 and 6).
+If you will be attending for only 4 days either week, you can use the "CanadaDay" or "CivicHoliday" discount code to receive 10% off your registration.

 - Drop your child off as early as 8AM and pick-up between 4PM - 5PM for an additional $75/week per child.

-- Applicable Taxes: registration fees are subject to 13% HST
+- Applicable Taxes: all fees are subject to 13% HST

 - Please click here for information about our cancellation policy and payment options.

-In case it rains, we have access to the North Prep School gym, located at the North end of Memorial Park.
-We are able to use the gym for physical activity and flag football instruction.
-If it is raining in the morning or afternoon, drop off and pick up will take place at the gym entrance (which is at the far west end of the school).
+In case it rains, we have access to the Forest Hill Memorial Arena, located next door to Memorial Park.
+We are able to use one of the two ice surfaces (which is not frozen in the summer) for physical activity and football drills.
+If it is raining in the morning or afternoon, drop off and pick up will take place at the entrance to the arena.